Junctions, strings, clocks and gravitational memory in three dimensional dS space: Perturbative Analysis

-Clearly, $\theta_{s,3}$ satisfies the same equation as $f_3$ when $\lambda\rightarrow 0$.
-Thus generally the full non-linear Nambu-Goto equation is reproduced from the junction conditions as can be verified order by order in the perturbative expansion. \end{widetext}
+where $\mathcal{S}$ is given by \eqref{Eq:NG_source}.
+Clearly, $\theta_{s,3}$ satisfies the same equation \eqref{Eq:f3} as $f_3$, the first non-linear correction to the Nambu-Goto equation, when $\lambda\rightarrow 0$.
+Thus, the full non-linear Nambu-Goto equation is reproduced from the junction condition order by order in the perturbative expansion.
+Furthermore, as precisely stated in Se. \ref{Sec:EM}, the solutions corresponding to the transient vibrations of the string are well-behaved (non multi-valued).